-The importance of this marsh to Lake St. Clair depended partly on its potential as a nursery area for young-of-the-year fish.
+The importance of this marsh to Lake St. Clair depended partly on its potential as a nursery area for young-of-theyear fish.
 Twelve of the 18 species comprising the assemblages used the marsh as a nursery area, while only five species used the marsh to spawn.
 Young-of-the-year centrarchids used the marsh primarily during the summer as a nursery area, generally emigrating with the onset of cooler temperature in the fall.
 The largemouth bass remained during cooler water temperatures, and young-of-the-year fish were collected as late as 27 October.
 A definite spatial distribution pattern was evident for the largemouth bass and smallmouth bass.
-Individuals of both species were collected intermittently in both areas.
-However, young-ofthe-year largemouth bass were collected more commonly in the marsh, as depicted by a 7:1 catch ratio, while young-of-theyear smallmouth bass were mainly taken in the bay. spatial segregation pattern could not be detected for adults because few were collected.
-Interspecific competition may resulted in habitat segregation by young-of-the-year et al. (1977) observed species.
-Werner bass of centrarchids throughout the summer segregation concluded that competition was important in determining resource utilization.
-Likewise, spatial segregation by young-of-the-year largemouth and smallmouth bass probably and increases prey availability. competition Protective cover was provided by marsh and bay vegetation (Clady 1977; Colle et al. 1978; Davies 1972; Elliot 1976).
+Individuals of the both species were young-ofcollected intermittently in both areas.
+However, the-year largemouth bass were collected more commonly in the marsh, as depicted by a 7:1 catch ratio, while young-of-theyear smallmouth bass were mainly taken in the bay.
+This spatial segregation pattern could not be detected for adults because few were collected.
+Interspecific competition may have resulted in habitat segregation by young-of-the-year Werner et al. (1977) observed bass species. spatial segregation of centrarchids throughout the summer and concluded that competition was important in determining resource utilization.
+Likewise, spatial segregation by young-of-the-year largemouth and smallmouth bass probably reduces competition and increases prey availability.
+Protective cover was provided by marsh and bay vegetation (Clady 1977; Colle et al. 1978; Davies 1972; Elliot 1976).